 Final Fantasy VII, VIII, and IX...
 Oh my!

-Because of those particular games, I began drawing maps of worlds of my own creation.
+Because of those particular games, I began drawing maps and worlds of my own liking.
 And each came with a story, and with magics, heroes, and foes.
 Those were the teenage years, when a fictionist's future formed.
-By the end of high school, I had envisioned a career in video game design, a goal which I thought to attain via a B.S. in Computer Science.
+By the end of high school, I'd envisioned a career in video game design, a goal which I thought to attain via a B.S. in Computer Science.

 In 2008, graduate school saw me seeking a Ph.D. in Psychology, but it also saw me outlining my first science-fantasy series.
 As I plodded my way toward the doctorate, I took the plunge into Jordan's The Wheel of Time, a masterpiece which led me to Sanderson's Elantris, Warbreaker, and Mistborn, and all the while I was studying those authors' techniques and styles.
-However, it would be the quirkiness of Richard Adams's Watership Down that became my favored model!
+Ironically, it would be the unique quirkiness of Richard Adams's Watership Down that became my favorite model!

 The plan had been working!
-But when COVID came and filled the whole world with misery, my mental health was certainly knocked back off balance.
+But when COVID came and filled the entire world with misery, my mental health was knocked back off balance.
 Enough was enough!
 I went to the bookshelves, and I took out my Watership Down, along with all my Tolkien and all my Wells!

 During those lonely months of waiting for the storm to pass, I reread all my old favorites to help me hammer out a first draft.
-Kind words and writing goals kept my fragile mind occupied, and with the help of my mother's proofreading, I had written the rough draft of over one hundred thousand words by mid-winter of 2021.
-But a year of dismay had taken its toll...
+Kind words and good habits kept my fragile mind occupied, and with the help of my mother's proofreading, I had written the rough draft of over one hundred thousand words by mid-winter of 2021.
+Still, a year of dismay had taken its toll...

-Though I had completed the draft, I had suddenly lost my ability to write.
+I had completed the draft, but I had suddenly lost my ability to edit.
 My only desire was to find a way into the arms of my Thilani, the Sri Lankan who had acquired my heart from afar.
-Several more months passed before the world would allow it, but in early October of that year, we embraced for the very first time!
+Several more months passed before the pandemic would allow it, but in early October of that year, we embraced for the very first time!

 And so, my mind began to mend a bit.
 That winter, we each moved away from our homes.
 Her road led to a teaching position within a severely underfunded secondary school, while my road led to an I.T. job within a prestigious yet severely understaffed law school.

 Within three months, Sri Lanka's tourism-dependent economy began a rapid collapse into sovereign default.
-And despite all the poor countries still struggling to survive the economic shock of the pandemic, Vladimir Putin, because reasons, decided to invade Ukraine, triggering another economic shock and stoking the flames of global food and inflation crises.
+And despite the many poor countries still struggling to survive the economic shock of the pandemic, an asshole decided to invade Ukraine, triggering another economic shock and stoking the flames of a global food and inflation crisis!
 Yay!

-Sri Lanka lost its ability to import fuel, or anything really.
-Though we had no issues with our visa petition document mailings months earlier, now even simple letters were being bounced back.
-If ever you want your mental health kicked while it is still down, then try watching helplessly from abroad, as any number of your loved ones become afflicted by an ever worsening food scarcity with no end in sight.
-Meanwhile, at your university I.T. support job, enjoy tolerating woe begotten adults, as they quite regularly lose their tempers over fleeting frustrations.
+Sri Lanka lost its ability to import fuel, or anything for that matter.
+Though we'd had no issues with our visa petition mailings just months earlier, now even simple letters were being bounced back.
+If ever you want your mental health kicked while it's down, I recommend watching helplessly from abroad, as any number of your loved ones become afflicted by an ever worsening food scarcity with no end in sight.
+Meanwhile, at your university I.T. support job, enjoy tolerating woe begotten adults, as they quite regularly lose their shit over fleeting frustrations.

-That summer, inflation peaked at near 9% in the U.S., whereas it continued rising to over 60% in Sri Lanka, and though I had the privilege to move myself back home and into another university job, Thilani was trapped on an impoverished island.
+That summer, inflation peaked at nearly 9% in the U.S., whereas it continued rising to over 60% in Sri Lanka, and though I had the ability to move myself back to Mom's home (no, not her basement) and into another university job, Thilani was trapped on an impoverished island.
 Over the next few months, I inevitably lost my ability to tolerate the conditions that had become all too common when working I.T. support in higher education settings.
-Fortunately, I was offered refuge within a public elementary/middle school, where compassionate minds continue to strengthen me in my ongoing battle against turmoil.
+Fortunately, I was offered refuge within a small public elementary/middle school, where compassionate minds strengthened me in my ongoing battle against the complex post traumatic stress disorder I'd developed due to the ongoing nightmare described above.

-If ever you need better control over your mental health, perhaps you need to find a better day-to-day environment, one with appropriate scaffolding in place.
-Perhaps you too will then resume your long-neglected project, bringing it ever closer to completion.
-And perhaps you too will provide potential supporters with relevant website links at the end of a brief and annoying autobiography...
+If ever you want better control over your mental health, perhaps you need to find a better day-to-day environment, one filled with true empathy, not the superficial slop.
+Perhaps you too will then resume your long-neglected projects, bringing them ever closer to completion.
+And perhaps you too will provide potential supporters with relevant website links at the end of a somewhat brief and probably annoying autobiography...